Sunday JULY 15th 2018

 Race numbers, swimming caps and timing chips will be given to competitors at the point of Registration.
 Please try and complete this process as speedily as possible in order that the event is not delayed by protracted Registration.

 Registration will be open from 0630 hrs on Sunday and will close at 0900 hrs.
 If you wish to Register in advance on Saturday evening, Registration will be open from 1600hrs until 1800 hrs.
 This would give you more time on the Sunday before the event.

-You can rack your bike anywhere that you can find space on the bike racks but remember you will have to find it again yourself once you come in from the swim.
+Your bike racking number will be the same as your competition number.
 We suggest that you bring a waterproof bag or container with you for your kit if it looks rainy on the day.
 This will keep your kit dry in transition until you need it.

 Relay Teams should rack their bikes in the designated relay team area.
 This will ensure that individual competitors will not be impeded at all by other relay team members.

 Race Briefing for Competitors

 There will be a race briefing before the race (Times to be advised).
 All competitors are advised to attend this briefing in case any changes have occurred due to adverse weather conditions, tidal flow etc.

 For those novices amongst you please make sure you do a little warming up before the start of the event.
 Just a few roll downs and stretches followed by a dozen star jumps will do the trick!
 This will save muscle injury during the race.